Matchmaker.com: History

-In late 1992, the ASCII BBS style was extended to also be a telnet-based service, allowing access from anywhere in the world without the need for telephone long distance charges.
+In late 1992, the ASCII BBS style was extended to also be a telnet-based service, allowing access from anywhere in the world without the need for telephone long-distance charges.
 A year later, the web-based front end was created.
 The first Matchmaker system to receive the new version was the largest of the communities at the time, "Christie's Matchmaker" (see below).
 Other Matchmaker franchises quickly also adopted the web based front-end.

 The site went online in 1996.
 Phil Moerschell, a founder and owner of multiple matchmaker franchises at the time, acquired the domain 'matchmaker.com' and began using it to link to the 15 matchmaker sites he was running.

 Matchmaker.com Stock Certificate in 1999.

 In 1998, each of the franchisees agreed to consolidate, centralize, and combine their resources.
 Matchmaker incorporated and relocated all of the Matchmaker servers to Bedford, Texas.
 In September 1998, the system became burdened by having to provide direct dial-in over modems and a decision was made to move to the Internet exclusively.
 At the height of the distributed franchise model in 1998, the number of national systems exceeded 60.
 An agreement was reached to centralize in Bedford, Texas and incorporate with the name Matchmaker.com.
 Private stock was issued and there were approximately 12 administrators and employees.
 Patrick M. O'Leary became the company's president.

 In 2000, Matchmaker was acquired by Lycos for $44.5 million cash.
 The site had 4 million users at that time.

 In February 2006, the site was purchased by Avalanche, LLC.

-In 2016, the site was shut down.
+In 2016, the service was shut down and the Internet domain now belongs to a different business.